Office Hours

 - Resources or financial support from a foreign entity

-Note: If an activity does not meet the definition of foreign component because all research is being conducted within the United States, but there is a non-U.S. resource that supports the research of an investigator and/or researcher, it must be reported as other support.
+Note: If an activity does not meet the definition of a foreign component because all research is conducted within the United States, but a non-U.S. resource supports the research of an investigator and/or researcher, it must be reported as other support.

 Important: